-International sales represented approximately 93%, 92% and 88% of net sales in 2020, 2019 and 2018, respectively.
+International sales represented approximately 93%, 90% and 93% of net sales in 2022, 2021 and 2020, respectively.
 We expect that international sales will continue to be a significant portion of our net revenue.
 International sales may fluctuate due to various factors, including:

-- the impact of the coronavirus or other viruses - fluctuations in foreign currency exchange rates because 93% of our sales are to international markets, volatile exchange rates may also impact our competitiveness and margins - economic uncertainty related to the European sovereign debt situation - migration of manufacturing to low cost geographies - unexpected changes in regulatory requirements, including Brexit - tariffs and taxes - Bi-lateral and Multi-lateral trade agreements - difficulties in staffing and managing foreign operations - longer average payment cycles and difficulty in collecting accounts receivable - compliance with applicable export licensing requirements and the Foreign Corrupt Practices Act - product safety and other certification requirements - difficulties in integrating foreign and outsourced operations - civil unrest, political and economic instability
+- the impact of COVID-19, the coronavirus and variants of it, or other viruses; - fluctuations in foreign currency exchange rates because 93% of our sales are to international markets, volatile exchange rates may also impact our competitiveness and margins, especially where we have subsidiary operations; - economic uncertainty related to the European energy cost increases; - migration of manufacturing to low cost geographies; - unexpected changes in regulatory requirements; - tariffs and taxes; - bi-lateral and multi-lateral trade agreements; - difficulties in staffing and managing foreign operations; - longer average payment cycles and difficulty in collecting accounts receivable; - compliance with applicable export licensing requirements and the Foreign Corrupt Practices Act; - product safety and other certification requirements; - difficulties in integrating foreign and outsourced operations; - war, civil unrest, political and economic instability, including the Russian invasion of Ukraine; - ability to protect our intellectual property in multiple patent jurisdictions; and/or - ability to move cash freely from subsidiaries.

-Because we have customers located throughout the world, we have significant foreign receivables.
+Because we have customers located throughout the world, we have significant foreign receivables, although none are based in Russia or Ukraine.
 We may experience difficulties in collecting these amounts as a result of payment practices of certain foreign customers, economic uncertainty and regulations in foreign countries, the availability and reliability of foreign credit information, and potential difficulties in enforcing collection terms.